The Best Solid Wood Furniture for Outdoors

 Although there are just a handful of wood types that are ideal for outdoor furniture, there is enough of a variety that you should be able to find a species of wood that matches your taste, works with your budget and otherwise meets your needs.
 Popular outdoor furniture wood types include:

 - Ipe: Ipe is a type of hardwood that comes from Brazil and other areas of South and Central America.
 It has a reputation for being so hard that it’s able to bend nails.
 It also has a pretty long life — anywhere from 25 to 40 years, even without treatment.
 While most types of wood will float in water, ipe is so dense that it sinks.
-It’s also considerably more fire resistant than other types of wood and is high in tannic acid, which helps it resist damage from fungi and insects.
+It’s also considerably more fire-resistant than other types of wood and is high in tannic acid, which helps it resist damage from fungi and insects.
 One of the significant drawbacks of ipe is that it can be pretty expensive compared to other materials.

 - Teak: Teak is another type of rot-resistant tropical hardwood.
-It’s known for being low-maintenance and lasting a long time with little care and attention.
+It’s known for being low-maintenance and lasts a long time with little care and attention.
 Although it’s known for its durability, the big drawback of teak is that the trees themselves grow very slowly.
 Today, the supply of available teak is very low, which means furniture made from it often costs a pretty penny.

 - Eucalyptus: Unlike teak, eucalyptus is a fast-growing, renewable source of rot-resistant wood.
 Like teak, eucalyptus is easy-care and low-maintenance.
 The fragrant oil found in eucalyptus helps it resist moisture.
 Its density also allows it to withstand rot and decay.